PhoenixTales/wiki.gothicarchive.org/characters.md

   - neutral target becomes friendly and `gives them 2 items`
   - hosile target becomes friendly (may be a mistake, as neutral would fit here) and `gives them 1 item`

+## Brandick
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- identical to _Born_ with few exceptions:
+  - has his own gang, with _Santino_ and _Harlok_
+  - they spend time in _Old Camp_
+  - won't automatically steal from player, are less hostile

 ## Burgrave Bergmar
 - comes from _Western Field_
 - owner of _Mountain Fortress_